FabioCalcinelli/James/README.md

 - run

-Launches a gaussian calculation creating a new folder and renaming all files coherently.
+Launches a gaussian calculation creating a new folder and renaming all files coherently.\
 Note: a sub.sh file must be present in the same folder as the script.
 >>> python james.py run input_com output_number

 - write

-Launches multiple calculations iterating on different parts of the .com file.
-Each element can be given as a single element (to be repeated), as a list (to be iterated), or as a tuple (composed of single elements and lists).
-Files are named as progressive numbers starting from the given first_number.
+Launches multiple calculations iterating on different parts of the .com file.\
+Each element can be given as a single element (to be repeated), as a list (to be iterated), or as a tuple (composed of single elements and lists).\
+Files are named as progressive numbers starting from the given first_number.\
-Coordinates are retrieved from a coords_file.
+Coordinates are retrieved from a coords_file.\
-Note: all elements must have the same length (unless they are single, in which case they will be replicated to adapt the length of other elements).
+Note: all elements must have the same length (unless they are single, in which case they will be replicated to adapt the length of other elements).\
-Note: the coords_file must include one single empty line between different structures, and no other empty line (neither at the beginning, nor at the end).
+Note: the coords_file must include one single empty line between different structures, and no other empty line (neither at the beginning, nor at the end).\
 >>> python james.py write coords_file first_number

 - check

-Checks the status of the calculations listed in index, and stores data in a status file.
+Checks the status of the calculations listed in index, and stores data in a status file.\
 If frequency_mode = True, it reads free-energy values.
-Useful for frequency calculations.
+Useful for frequency calculations.\
 Note: for the description of the calculation to be successfully included in the results file, it must begin with 'Dscr'.
 >>> python james.py check results_file (frequency_mode)

 - convert

-Converts the result of an optimization in a new .com file.
+Converts the result of an optimization in a new .com file.\
 Note: (termination_line) parameter must be a line, found in the .log file, that follows the particular optimization step from which we want to extract the geometry.
 For example, the 'Maximum Displacement ...' line can be used.
 If no parameter is given, the last structure is selected
 >>> python james.py convert log_file com_file (termination_line)

 - restart

-Prepares a calculation to be restarted, from a particular selected structure.
+Prepares a calculation to be restarted, from a particular selected structure.\
 Note: works from the main directory.
 >>> python james.py restart input_number termination_line

 - mass_restart

-Launches a gaussian calculation creating a new folder and renaming all files coherently.
+Launches a gaussian calculation creating a new folder and renaming all files coherently. \
 NOTE: a sub.sh file must be present in the same folder as the script.
 >>> python james.py run input_com output_number

-- write

-Launches multiple calculations iterating on different parts of the .com file.
-Each element can be given as a single element (to be repeated), as a list (to be iterated), or as a tuple (composed of single elements and lists).
-Files are named as progressive numbers starting from the given first_number.
-Coordinates are retrieved from a coords_file.
-Note: all elements must have the same length (unless they are single, in which case they will be replicated to adapt the length of other elements).
-Note: the coords_file must include one single empty line between different structures, and no other empty line (neither at the beginning, nor at the end).
->>> python james.py write coords_file first_number

-- check

-Checks the status of the calculations listed in index, and stores data in a status file.
-If frequency_mode = True, it reads free-energy values.
-Useful for frequency calculations.
-Note: for the description of the calculation to be successfully included in the results file, it must begin with 'Dscr'.
->>> python james.py check results_file (frequency_mode)

-- convert

-Converts the result of an optimization in a new .com file.
-Note: (termination_line) parameter must be a line, found in the .log file, that follows the particular optimization step from which we want to extract the geometry.
-For example, the 'Maximum Displacement ...' line can be used.
-If no parameter is given, the last structure is selected
->>> python james.py convert log_file com_file (termination_line)

-- restart

-Prepares a calculation to be restarted, from a particular selected structure.
-Note: works from the main directory.
->>> python james.py restart input_number termination_line

-- mass_restart

-Restarts all the calculation in a folder from their last optimization steps.
-Runs them directly.
->>> python james.py mass_restart

 - branch

-Restarts a calculation multiple times, allowing the user to modify its execution parameters.
-Note: give 'done' as an input to stop producing new calculations.
->>> python james.py branch input_number termination_line

-- update

-Restarts a calculation multiple times, allowing the user to modify its execution parameters.
+Restarts a calculation multiple times, allowing the user to modify its execution parameters.\
 Note: give 'done' as an input to stop producing new calculations.
 >>> python james.py branch input_number termination_line